gartwork/crm2/PhoneGap Desktop FAQ.md

 How come the PhoneGap Developer App won't connect to the local server started by the PhoneGap Desktop App?

+_The computer with PhoneGap Desktop App and the mobile device with PhoneGap Developer App must be on the same network._

 _Your network may have the PhoneGap Desktop App's server port blocked; [this could be the result of network security settings, firewall, VPN or being on a corporate network](https://github.com/phonegap/phonegap-app-desktop/issues/162)._